zeondev/solar/README.md

 Welcome to Solar!
 Solar is a Windows 11 recreation in [Svelte](https://svelte.dev) using [Routify](https://routify.dev).

-**Solar is currently not finished, so anything you see here is not the final product.**
+**Note: Solar is currently not finished, so anything you see here is not the final product.**

 ## 🛠️ Building